-There are quite many app issues that can be as a result of failed downloads, errors while purchasing, etc. These can bring about app issues such as:
+There are quite many app issues that can be a result of failed downloads, errors while purchasing, etc. These can bring about app issues such as:

 It can be caused by Apple removing the app because it’s outdated, the developer no longer selling it or it could have compatibility issues, so the store hides it.
 When an app gets hidden, it no longer features in the Purchased list of apps, and neither will you get notifications to update it.
 It doesn’t mean it’s not there.